 Employment standards law

-First, BC’s Employment Standards Act sets out minimum standards for working conditions, including vacations (we explain these minimums shortly).
+First, BC’s Employment Standards Act sets out minimum standards for working conditions.
+It includes rules around vacations (we explain these rules shortly).
 Most workers in BC are covered by this law.
 But not everyone is.
 For example, independent contractors aren’t covered.
 Nor are people working for an employer regulated by the federal government, or working in certain licensed professions.
-Learn if you’re covered by BC’s employment standards law.
+To learn if this law applies to you, see our information on who’s covered by BC’s employment standards law.

 Your employment contract